 He prefers to use different media in the creation of his work which often allows for great versatility and a richer viewer experience as the eye uncovers the multiple layers that often characterize mixed media art.
 Through his art, he lifts the veil of familiarity from conventional objects and scenes – a leaf, a crumpled newspaper, an overflowing ashtray – and transmutes them into intoxicating symbols of our age.
 Far from harboring edifying intentions; however, Jun says he paints because he simply enjoys the art of creation.
 His works tend to make us ponder about yesterday’s memory, while he also likes to show current events that portray possible future scenarios.

 He is currently working as the Production and Design Editor at SCMP Classified Post and the same time, is the Creative Director of his own design studio, ArTELIER Design Studio.
-Jun worked for Hong Kong Tatler as Art Director from 1993 to 2007.
+He worked in CM Ltd and Edipresse Media for fashion and other lifestyle magazines such as Couture, MenMode and Hong Kong Tatler as Art Director from 1993 to 2007.
 He also taught Graphic Design and Visual Arts Communication at the Caritas College of Careers HK in 2010-11.

 Jun is a product of Fine Arts at Manila’s FEATI University major in Advertising.
 His professional career is mainly focused on graphic design and advertising; while in May 2005, he decided to participate in the “Contemporary Filipino Artist Exhibition” – a group show at Hong Kong’s City Hall in Central.
 Inspired by the positive feedback he received about his works, he embarked on his first solo exhibition, “1st Expression,” at Asia Fineart Gallery in November 2005.
 His most recent group exhibit “Metaphor & Parody” was held at the Baguio Museum.